Monday, September 29, 2025

 The first time I flew was in June 1979.
 That was 45 years ago.
 No, I'm not a pilot.
 I flew as a full-paying and full-fare passenger.

 I was two months into my gig as a Trainee Executive with Petronas when my manager thought I was already good enough to tag along on a business trip to Kota Kinabalu.
 There'd been only one practical way to travel to Sabah - by air.
-In 1979, only Malaysian Airline System or MAS flew to Kota Kinabalu.
+In 1979, only Malaysian Airline System (MAS) flew to Kota Kinabalu.

 Since it was an official trip, my flight and accommodation were all organized by the company.
 There was a ticketing section or something whose only job was to book flights and hotels for staff.
 It was a thankless job because staff were all talented and dynamic and they changed dates and directions for fun.
 You'd to be nice to the ticketing people or you'd end up in a dodgy hotel with a Chinese name.